Alameda Community Learning Center

+This is an image of what the Center looked like prior to the move to the current site at 1900 3rd street.
+The Center no longer exists in this capacity.

 Alameda Community Learning Center (ACLC), formerly known as Arthur Andersen Community Learning Center, is a 6th–12th grade public charter school located in Alameda, California, United States.
 It currently shares a campus with its sister school, Nea Community Learning Center.
 As a school ACLC was founded on the idea of democracy and student-led education.

 Mission

 To empower all youth to take ownership of their educational experience, to celebrate their diverse community, and to actively participate as members in a democratic society.

 History

 The Alameda Community Learning Center was created as a school in which the Graduate Profile of the Alameda Unified School District could live and breathe.
 The Graduate Profile is a document that was created at a visioning conference held by the AUSD in partnership with Arthur Andersen in 1992.
 Andersen funded the start-up costs for the school.
 After its first five years, the school became a charter school.

 In 2014 ACLC moved its campus, which was shared with Encinal High School at the time, to its current location on 1900 3rd street.
 This provided learners with easy access to college classes at the nearby College of Alameda.